georged/enabler/content/post/introduction.md

 Tip of the day and audio are much more personalised and intricate affairs.
 In the hindsight, we should've taken care of our individual identities better, especially on tip of the day.

-We did chat about the importance of individual identities on [CRM MVP Podcast](http://crmmvppodcast.com/episode-55-building-your-personal-brand-like-an-mvp) (I have no idea why we didn't talk about it on our own podcast, probably because Joel didn't offer me a drink).
+We did chat about the importance of individual identities on [CRM MVP Podcast](http://crmmvppodcast.com/episode-55-building-your-personal-brand-like-an-mvp) (I have no idea why we didn't talk about it on our own podcast, probably because neither Joel nor Shawn offered me a drink).
 The irony of me blabbing about the identity importance is not lost on me, considering that a lot of my work is done under the name of Tîpp Jäår.
 But I hope to change some of that with the blog you're reading right now.

 ### People who made it happen